-Former Rangers and Hearts striker Kyle Lafferty has made a surprise move.
+Ex-Rangers and Hearts striker Kyle Lafferty makes surprise move

 The Northern Irishman has signed for Norwegian side Sarpsborg 08.